HUD’s Title X Regulation for Lead Safety in Federally Assisted Housing

 On September 15, 1999, the U.S. Department of Housing and Urban Development (HUD) issued its final lead-based paint regulation for federally owned residential property and housing receiving federal assistance; these policies will implement the Section 1012-1013 requirements of the Residential Lead-Based Paint Hazard Reduction Act of 1992, or Title X (“Title Ten”) of the Housing and Community Development Act of 1992.

 NCHH has developed a reference tool that provides a user-friendly, comprehensive introduction to the HUD regulation.
-Complementing material available at the website of the Office of Healthy Homes and Lead Hazard Control, the Internet Guide is intended to make it easy to understand the provisions of the regulation.
+Complementing material available at the website of the Office of Lead Hazard Control and Healthy Homes, the Internet Guide is intended to make it easy to understand the provisions of the regulation.
 The Guide also integrates the regulation with other HUD and EPA rules and guidelines.
 Users of the guide can scan text and use links to move quickly through and between multiple layers of information such as subparts of the regulation, abbreviated summaries of the requirements, and HUD’s Interpretive Guidance.
 Links to reference materials such as glossary definitions and cited EPA regulations are provided throughout the guide.

-Visit HUD’s Office of Healthy Homes and Lead Hazard Control to read and download the new regulation, or call the National Lead Information Center toll-free at 1.800.424.LEAD (5323) to request a copy of the new regulation by mail.
+Visit HUD’s Office of Lead Hazard Control and Healthy Homes web page to read and download the new regulation, or call the National Lead Information Center toll-free at 1.800.424.LEAD (5323) to request a copy of the new regulation by mail.